 9. Tio will provide the Student with access to its buildings, class rooms and systems insofar as necessary for the purpose of attending the educational programme.

-1. The Student will submit evidence of achieving his diploma together with the corresponding rating list no later than two months prior to the start of the Academic year.
-If the Student does not have the possession of the required diploma he will have the option to request postponement, or to cancel the Study agreement free of charge, with the exception of the enrolment fee (see article 8 subclause 4, 5 and 6).
+2. The Student will submit evidence of achieving his diploma together with the corresponding grade list no later than two months prior to the start of the Academic year 2020/2021.
+If the Student does not have the possession of the required diploma he will have the option to request postponement, or to cancel the Study agreement free of charge, with the exception of the enrolment fee (see article 9 subclause 4, 5 and 6).

 1. In principle, the Student is personally responsible for finding suitable internship companies.
 Tio offers guidance to Students in various ways.
 Additional information about this can be found in the applicable internship manual.
 If a Student fails to find a suitable internship company, Tio will offer a company.
 Under no circumstances will Tio be held liable for failure to find a suitable internship or a suitable internship company, in case a Student should turn down an internship company offered by Tio.

 2. During the internship and final thesis period, Dutch internship companies pay Tio compensation for mediation and support.
 This fee is established annually.
 If the internship company does not pay this compensation, the fee is charged to the Student.
 This does not apply for students who graduate.